Uncertainty Quantification for Maxwell's Eigenproblem based on Isogeometric Analysis and Mode Tracking: Application

 \subsection{Pillbox Cavity}

 As a numerical example with an available closed-form reference solution, we consider a pillbox (i.e. cylindrical) cavity with uncertain radius.
-We consider a fixed length $l=\SI{0.1}{\meter}$ and we assume a uniformly distributed radius \mbox{$r\sim\mathcal{U}(\SI{0.04}{\meter}, \SI{0.06}{\meter})$.} Second degree basis functions are chosen for a total of \num{21692} degrees of freedom.
+We consider a fixed length $l=\SI{10}{\centi\meter}$ and we assume a uniformly distributed radius \mbox{$r\sim\mathcal{U}(\SI{4}{\centi\meter}, \SI{6}{\centi\meter})$.} Second degree basis functions are chosen for a total of \num{21692} degrees of freedom.
+This choice is a compromise between increased \mbox{regularity ($C^1$)} and sparseness and condition of the system matrix.
 The pillbox cavity as well as the electric and magnetic field lines of the fundamental \gls{tm} mode are shown in Fig.~\ref{fig:pillbox_fields}.